MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-renew-symmetric-key.md

 You don't have to create a new service principal when the symmetric key associated with your application has expired.
 Instead, you can use the PowerShell commandlets provided by Microsoft Online Services (MSol) to issue a new symmetric key for an existing service principal.

-You can create a new service principal using the [`New-MsolServicePrincipal`](https://docs.microsoft.com/powershell/msonline/v1/new-msolserviceprincipalcredential) command.
+To illustrate this process, let's assume you have already created a new service principal using the [`New-MsolServicePrincipal`](https://docs.microsoft.com/powershell/msonline/v1/new-msolserviceprincipalcredential) command.

 ```
 New-MsolServicePrincipalCredential -ServicePrincipalName "SupportExampleApp"